-Upon occasion students may invite a guest to join them for a meal.
-To make arrangements for such a guest meal, please notify the Housing Coordinator at least one week prior to the class session.
+Occasionally students may invite a guest to join them for a meal.
+To make arrangements for a guest meal, students need to notify the Housing Coordinator at least one week prior to the class session.
 This notice ensures that the catering staff is prepared and that a meal ticket is issued for the guest.
-Guest meals, which are not cancelled at least three days in advance, are billed to the hosting student's account.
-Because our dining facilities are often utilized for classroom interaction during mealtimes both dining facilities are considered classrooms.
+Guest meals which are not cancelled at least three days in advance are billed to the hosting student's account.
+Because our dining facilities are often utilized for classroom interaction during mealtimes, both dining facilities are considered classrooms.
 As such, students are asked to limit guests to one meal per session and guests may not be under 18 years of age.
 Guests should not arrive or remain on campus for extended periods of time prior to or after the meal.
-Guest meals are a privilege which may be revoked at any time for any reason at Pacifica's discretion.
+Guest meals are a privilege which may be revoked at any time, for any reason, at Pacifica's discretion.

-No visitors of any age are allowed in classrooms (which may at certain times include the dining halls on both campuses) and no one unaffiliated with Pacifica, who is either selling products to students, or charging or requesting a fee for services rendered to students, is permitted on campus at any time.
-A guest or family member may not sleep overnight on the Ladera campus and everyone on either campus, or traveling to or from either campus, must abide by all parking, traffic, and land use regulations.
+Visitors, regardless of age, are not permitted in classrooms (which may at certain times include the dining halls on both campuses).
+No one unaffiliated with Pacifica who is either selling products to students or charging or requesting a fee for services rendered to students is permitted on campus at any time.
+A guest or family member may not sleep overnight on the Ladera campus.
+Everyone on either campus or traveling to or from either campus must abide by all parking, traffic, and land use regulations.

-If a student wishes to have a meal on campus while a different track is in session, s/he should notify the Housing Office prior to arrival and obtain a meal ticket.
+If a student wishes to have a meal on campus while a different track is in session, s/he should notify the Housing Coordinator prior to arrival and obtain a meal ticket.
 All meals are coordinated through the Housing Office.
 Ticketed meals are billed to the student's account.